BirdeeHub/nixCats-nvim/README.md

 This repository is in maintenance mode.

+The core nix code of nixCats that makes this project run will continue to work.

+It works in a very similar way at its core to the new one and I can mirror maintenance changes here, and I anticipate very few.

+However, if a template becomes too much to maintain, I may simply delete it instead!
+You may have noticed I already did this with one of them.

-Why?
+## Why?

 I made something better enough to warrant that.

 [nix-wrapper-modules](https://github.com/BirdeeHub/nix-wrapper-modules)